now browsing by tag

 As if that’s not enough, I also had the joy of introducing the kids to ramps.
 I hadn’t heard of them before this season.
-I’ve been seeing them on GoodEggs.com, a place we like to get items from.
+I’ve been seeing them on Good Eggs, an online marketplace that delivers in our area.
 After seeing them for a while with the leaves, then as bulbs only with the warning that this was the end of the season, I decided to make the jump.
 When they arrived, I couldn’t stop smelling them.
 Uh-MAZE-ing.
 Kid two was like, eh.
-Kid Three.
-He so totally got me on this one.
+Kid Three, he so totally got me on this one.
 He was into the smell just as much as I was.
 What made me really happy though was that after everything was cooked and Kid Two tried a cooked ramp piece on its own, he was in love with them too!
 What more could I possibly have asked for?
 On to the recipe and photos!!!

-Allergy Status: Gluten Free, Dairy Free, Egg Free, Nut Free, Soy Free, Vegan Friendly, GAPs Compatible
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Corn Free, Cane/Refined Sugar Free, Sesame Free, Diabetic Friendly, Vegan, GAPs Compatible

 Indian Inspired Spiced Vegetables

 Lately I’ve been wanting to do more with traditional Indian spices.
-I’ve dabbled a little, but have been wanting the kids to experience new tastes.
+I’ve dabbled a little, but have been wanting the kids to experience new flavors.
 In the past, I’ve done many variations of “pan/baked potatoes” and wanted to do them again, but with more colour and well, just different.
 I had recently purchased Indian spices and had the kids try them (with frosting), and decided to go on an adventure.
 Kid Two and Kid Three went with me, and seriously wanted to eat them all.
 They had to wait for The Papa and Kid Four to come home, and for some strange reason, couldn’t stop asking when they’d get here so dinner could be served.

-For Paleo, use peeled Japanese Sweet Potato instead of Gold Potatoes.
+For Paleo: Use peeled Japanese Sweet Potato instead of Gold Potatoes.